MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv-extensibility-story.md

 - Scenario Flexibility: Cater to a wide range of scenarios, from domain-specific copilots to task automation and content generation.
 - Integration with Existing Systems: Connect to databases, APIs, and other services to enhance your copilot's capabilities.
 - Brand Identity and User Experience: Shape your copilot's personality to align with your brand voice and enhance the user experience.
-- Build experience : Open-source and highly extensible SDK, Semantic Kernel let you build intelligent agents that can call your existing APIs.
-With Semantic Kernel you can leverage the same AI orchestration patterns that power Microsoft’ copilots in our own apps.
+- Build experience: Open-source and highly extensible SDK, Semantic Kernel let you build intelligent agents that can call your existing APIs.
+With Semantic Kernel, you can use the same AI orchestration patterns that power Microsoft’ copilots in our own apps.
 - Scalability and Deployment: Deploy your copilot across multiple clients or applications, serving thousands of users simultaneously.

 **Where to start:**